 The Wheel of Fortune is one of the contributions of the City of Bonn to the global action week “Global Week to #ACT4SDGs” for the 17 Goals.
-The United Nations Global SDG Action Campaign based here calls on all individuals and groups around the world to join in this Global Week to #ACT4SDGs and enter their contribution on the action map at:
+The United Nations Global SDG Action Campaign based here calls on all individuals and groups around the world to join in this Global Week to #ACT4SDGs and enter their contribution online.

 17 Goals for Sustainable Development